cwoodside1278/Christie-Classes/README.md

 - **Data_Mining** : Introduction to Data Mining course at GWU - Fall 2024
 - **Applied_Bioinformatics** : Data generation and analysis with Bioinformatics pipelines at GWU - Spring 2025
 - **Colby_Class** : Code from classes taken at Colby College 2018-2022

+## Notes
+See the other repository, Christie HIVE lab, for code needed for the Thesis.